Skip to content

 Toothache

-Instead, you should apply a cold compress to your cheek and call the dental clinic near you for emergency treatment.
+Instead, you should apply a cold compress to your cheek and contact the dental clinic near you for emergency treatment.

 Lost Crown or Filling